Mohith07/FamPayProject/README.md

 which can be edited later as you wish

 1) *video_search_config* table stores the config for which we will be fetching data from youtube
-2) *api_configs* stores all the api keys, this will be helpful if you want to use multiple keys incase one key is exhausts
+2) *api_configs* stores all the api keys, this will be helpful if you want to use multiple keys incase one key quota exhausts

 ### APIs